About Us Purpose How a community support program gave one business owner the boost she needed

 Owner Anna Lam and her partners were stunned—and exhausted—after hours of nonstop transactions.

-Launched in 2022, the program, sponsored by Principal®, supports small minority-owned businesses that operate in the Des Moines, Iowa area.
-Participating businesses receive help for one weekend of the farmer’s market season and have access to education and training opportunities throughout the year.
+Launched in 2022, the program, sponsored by Principal®, supports small businesses that operate in the Des Moines, Iowa area.
+Participating businesses receive help for one weekend of the farmer’s market season and have access to other showcase events, education, and training opportunities throughout the year.

-Blooming businesses like these are key to a thriving economy, as small businesses make up 99.7% of companies that pay employees in the U.S.1 Yet not all entrepreneurs have equal access to financial resources and support to get their businesses up and running.
+Blooming businesses like these are key to a thriving economy, as small businesses make up 99.9% of U.S. companies and employ nearly 50% of U.S. employees.
+Yet not all entrepreneurs have equal access to financial resources and support to get their businesses up and running.

 Market to storefront